 Note: All the links below go to bookshop.org.
 Bookshop is an online bookstore with a mission to financially support local, independent bookstores.
 If you want to find a specific local bookstore to support, find them on the map and they’ll receive the full profit off your order.
 Otherwise, your order will contribute to an earnings pool that will be evenly distributed among independent bookstores (even those that don’t use Bookshop).

 1. A Game of Thrones by George R. R. Martin

-The popularity of this series has exploded over the last several years, so what list wouldn’t include A Game of Thrones as one of the greatest fantasy series?
+The popularity of this fantasy book has exploded over the last several years, so what list wouldn’t include A Game of Thrones as one of the greatest fantasy series?
 If you like multiple, intricate story lines, a cast of characters where none is safe from death, and a world full of lords, knights, bastards, wizards, ladies, and more, then you’ll like this series.
 It has magic, intrigue, mystery, and lots of romance; in essence, a world unlike any you’ve ever encountered.
 While the movie adaptation has sparked several conversation, the series itself is no doubt one of our picks for top fantasy books.

 2. The Fellowship of the Ring by J. R. R. Tolkien

 One ring rules them all.
 The Dark Lord put all of his powers in One Ring that was taken from him.
 After years in Middle-earth, Bilbo Baggins ends up with the ring.
 After he reaches his eleventy-first year, he disappears, and the ring becomes the property of Frodo, his cousin.
 Thus starts the epic quest to destroy the ring and everything it stands for.

 3. The Lion, the Witch and the Wardrobe by C. S. Lewis